cozy/bilanorientation/README.md

 # Bilanorientation

 ## What's Bilanorientation?

-Bilanorientation is a POC.
-There is no CI linked to this repository.
 If you need to deploy it, you need to build it and deploy it manually.

-Latest deployed branch: build/CustomJSONData
+Latest deployed branch: master

 ### Install